First-Principles Phonon Quasiparticle Theory Applied to a Strongly Anharmonic Halide Perovskite

 To obtain insight into the accuracy of the QP theory over a wider frequency range, the calculated anharmonic phonon dispersion curves are compared with the spectral function in Fig.~\ref{fig:phonon_dispersion}.
 Here, the spectral function $A_q(\omega)$ is obtained from $G_{q}(\omega)$ of Eq.~(\ref{eq:bubble_pert}) with full frequency-dependence of $\Sigma_{\bm{q}\nu}^{\mathrm{B}}(\omega)$ and is used as a reference to assess the accuracy of the QP theory.
 The SC1 theory tends to overestimate the phonon frequency as compared to the peak frequency of $A_q(\omega)$.
 The overestimation is particularly notable in the low-frequency soft modes that are still stable below \tc (left panel).
 The overestimation by the SC1 theory is mostly rectified by the QP theory, irrespective of the adopted value for $\omega$.
 However, Fig.~\ref{fig:phonon_dispersion} clearly shows that QP[0] underestimates the phonon frequencies above $\sim$70 cm$^{-1}$ as compared to $A_{q}(\omega)$.
-The underestimation of the optical models around 100 cm$^{-1}$ is as large as 10 cm$^{-1}$.
+The underestimation of the optical \rr{modes} around 100 cm$^{-1}$ is as large as 10 cm$^{-1}$.
 We found that the QP-NL theory is free from such an under- or overestimation artifact and thereby best represents the peak frequency of $A_{q}(\omega)$, as shown by the solid lines in Fig.~\ref{fig:phonon_dispersion}.
 On the basis of these results, we posit that the QP-NL theory gives the most reliable \textit{effective} one-particle picture among the investigated approximations.
-We also found that the QP[S] gives similar results with the QP-NL although slightly overestimates the frequencies in the low-frequency region at low temperatures (see Fig.~S3 of the SI~\cite{supplement}).
+We also found that the QP[S] gives similar results with the QP-NL although slightly overestimates the frequencies in the low-frequency region at low temperatures (see Fig.~S3 of the SM~\cite{supplement}). \rr{Although more comprehensive study is demanded, we expect the bubble frequency correction affects the soft-mode frequencies and associated physical properties, such as \tc and dielectric permittivity, in a broad range of materials that exhibit structural phase transition.}